 MSHN continues the legacy of its founding CMHSP Participants by promoting and encouraging active consumer involvement and participation within the PIHP, the respective CMHSPs and their local communities.
-Recipients of services participate in the QAPIP through involvement on workgroups, process improvement teams, advisory boards, and Quality Improvement (QI) Councils at the local and regional level.
-Recipients provide input into policy and program development, performance indicator monitoring, affiliation activities/direction, self- determination efforts, QI projects, satisfaction findings, consumer advocacy, local access and service delivery, and consumer/family education, etc. In addition to the participants/ SUD Providers strive to involve other stakeholders including but not limited to providers, family members, community members, and other service agencies whenever possible and appropriate.
-Opportunities for stakeholder participation include the PIHP governing body membership; PIHP Quality Improvement Council; PIHP Customer Services Committee; Consumer Advisory activities at the local, regional, and state levels; completion of satisfaction surveys; participation on quality improvement work teams or monitoring committees; and focus group participation.
-Stakeholder input will be utilized in the planning, program development, and evaluation of services, policy development, and improvement in service delivery processes.
+Recipients of services participate in the QAPIP through involvement in workgroups, process improvement teams, advisory boards, and Quality Improvement (QI) Councils at the local and regional level.
+Recipients provide input into policy and program development, performance indicator monitoring, affiliation activities/direction, self- determination efforts, QI projects, satisfaction findings, consumer advocacy, local access and service delivery, and consumer/family education, etc. In addition to the participation of recipients of services in quality improvement activities,